tiaradwim1306/100daysofcloud/README.md

 5. Update your main README to link back to your Day Journey article
 4. If you need ideas go to [#100DaysOfCloudIdeas](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas)

-## How to use this template:
-Fill in your details where you see this icon ✍️
-We have provided a sample Day Journey entry staring at 0.
-You can delete this example.

 ## Tiara dwi maulita sari's Cloud Journey

-hi,i'm tiara dwi maulita sari.I'm from smkn 1 nglegok and i'm newbie in sysadmin and cloud computing
+Hi, I'm Tiara, a computer and network engineering student.
+I like to learn many things about IT, especially in the field of network and sysadmin. in this era of increasing technology, it makes me want to learn cloud computing, where many people are switching from traditional computing to cloud computing

 I hope that by participating in this event I can learn more about cloud computing.
+I know many things about cloud computing and can improve my skills in this field.

-the goal is that I can be competent in cloud computing and get better in the future.
+the goal is for me to be competent in cloud computing and be better in the future.

 - [✍️ Link to my Blogger](https://tiaradwim1306.blogspot.com/)
 - [✍️ Link to my LinkedIn](https://www.linkedin.com/in/tiara-dwi-maulita-sari-732801214/)